 CODES:

 Code Description

 E0618 Apnea monitor, without recording feature

+E0619 Apnea monitor, with recording feature

 Please note that authorization is based on medical necessity at the time the authorization is issued and is not a guarantee of payment.
 Payment is based on the individual having active coverage, benefits and policies in effect at the time of service.